PROTOCOLS

 Defined in fuchsia.ui.views/view_ref.fidl

 A ViewRefControl is the peer to a ViewRef.
-Their reference
+Their references are linked.

 As part of View creation, the client creates a linked ViewRef/ViewRefControl pair and hands the pair to Scenic (ViewRef is described above).
 The client must not clone the ViewRefControl.
 It must not remove or modify the ViewRefControl's capabilities; otherwise the View is not created.